realworldocaml/book/en/variables-and-functions.md

 ### Pattern matching and `let` ###

-Another useful feature of let bindings is that they support the use of patterns on the left-hand side of the bind.
+Another useful feature of let bindings is that they support the use of _patterns_ on the left-hand side.
 Consider the following code, which uses `List.unzip`, a function for converting a list of pairs into a pair of lists.

 ```ocaml
 # let (ints,strings) = List.unzip [(1,"one"); (2,"two"); (3,"three")];;